Puffwump/Nol-s-rng/README.md

 this is a small rng game i made, new features hopefully coming soon!
 NEW UPDATE!!!
 Fixed the coins bug, made proper math, added more upgrades, human readability AND a new rarity!!!!! go find it! play the game!
 DO IIIIT!
 DO IT DO IT DO IT DOOOO IIIIT!!!!!

-Also btw there is v2 made by @LaDoodleInTheHat (which is far superior)